-Complete this step only if you expect that your MAGI for next year will be even lower and will reduce your IRMAA below what you told us in Step 2 using the table on page 1.
+Complete this step only if you expect that your MAGI for next year will be even lower.
 We will record this information and use it next year to determine your Medicare income-related monthly adjustment amounts.
 If you do not complete Step 3, we will use the information from Step 2 next year to determine your income-related monthly adjustment amounts, unless one of the conditions described in "Important Facts" on page 8 occurs.